27 January–1 February 2016

 nb: only x250 $95 first tier tickets available

 - SECOND TIER mid October – end of November: $125/$155 tickets + bf* (or until sold out)

 nb: only x350 $125 first tier tickets available

 - THIRD TIER December – the start of the event in January: $155 tickets + bf* (or until sold out)

 nb: Kiwiburn 2016 population capped at x1200

-Kiwiburn will no-longer have Gate sales, but will retain the Gate sales price for tickets sold once the event has started, which may still be purchased online until the Saturday of the event. nb Gate closes at 8pm.
+Kiwiburn will no-longer have Gate sales, but will retain the Gate sales price for tickets sold once the event has started, which may still be purchased online until the Saturday of the event (unless the event is sold out). nb Gate closes at 8pm.

 * Booking fee is $4 for $95 tickets, $5 for $125/$155 tickets.
 If purchasing by credit card, a 2.1% or 3.1% charge will apply depending if purchasing in-store or online.

 Note: People who can pay a higher price and would like to pay a higher price can do so at any time.
 There is no difference in what you get with the varying ticket prices; the $95 ticket is essentially an ‘early bird’ price which will be available from mid September til mid October or until sold out (whichever happens first).